Skip to main content

 Portugal's new IFICI regime (Tax Incentive for Scientific Research and Innovation) replaced the old Non-Habitual Resident (NHR) program in 2023.

-Portugal's new IFICI regime (Tax Incentive for Scientific Research and Innovation) replaced the old Non-Habitual Resident (NHR) program in 2023.
+Portugal's new IFICI regime (Tax Incentive for Scientific Research and Innovation) closed most new NHR entries from 2024 onward, with transitional rules, and introduced IFICI as a narrower regime.
 It applies a flat 20 percent personal income tax rate on employment and professional income earned in Portugal for 10 calendar years.
 Eligibility and Scope IFICI targets skilled professionals, innovators, and researchers.

 You may need to: Establish tax residency in Portugal for the first time Not have been tax resident in Portugal in the previous five years Not have benefited from the old NHR regime Work for eligible employers (startups, technology centers, qualifying companies meeting IFICI criteria)